dsccommunity/ComputerManagementDsc/Modules/ComputerManagementDsc/DSCResources/MSFT_PowerShellExecutionPolicy/README.md

 # Description

-ExecutionPolicy: Specifies the desired PowerShell execution policy.
-ExecutionPolicyScope: Specifies the scope of the desired PowerShell execution policy.
+The resource allows configuration of properties of the Powershell execution policy and the scope of this policy.